Indexing-Your-Heart/game/README.md

 # Indexing Your Heart (Codename "Head Over Heels")

-**Indexing Your Heart** is an upcoming puzzle game from _Created by Marquis Kurt_ where you play as anthropomorphic coyote aiming to foster a relationship while wearing a hammer costume.
+**Indexing Your Heart** is an upcoming A Witness-like puzzle game from _Created by Marquis Kurt_ about a transfemme pansexual anthropomorphic coyote falling in love with a highly-skilled artificial intelligence and machine learning engineer in New Rollinsport.
+Explore Chelsea Roslyn’s inner world with puzzles that present many ideas about her own thoughts and feelings, while following the story of her finding the love of her life, Sam.

 > :warning: This project is still in its infancy, so some details and mechanics may
 > not work as intended.
 If you'd like to support the project,